Jana Roxas

-Jana Roxas (born August 22, 1990) is a Filipina former actress.
+Joanna Bangis-Falcon (born August 22, 1990), simply known as the stage name, Jana Roxas, is a Filipina former actress.

 She was known as Starstruck Batch 3 Avenger along with Chuck Allie, Iwa Moto, Gian Carlos and the Ultimate Survivors Jackie Rice and Marky Cielo.
 She appeared in GMA-7 TV series like Dapat Ka Bang Mahalin? with Aljur Abrenica and Kris Bernal, and Ikaw Sana with Jennylyn Mercado and Mark Herras.

 After she played the kind-hearted rape victim in Dapat Ka Bang Mahalin?, Jana Roxas reappeared as the vindictive and socialite Charlene in Ikaw Sana.

 Personal life

 Roxas was born in Tarlac.
 Her parents were separated shortly after she was born.
 She was abandoned by her father at birth, while her mother left and remarried.
-She was raised by her own grandmother.
+She was raised by her grandmother.

-Since 2016, she is in a relationship with fellow Pinoy Big Brother: Teen Edition Plus big winner and Kapamilya actor Ejay Falcon.
+In 2016, Roxas began a relationship with actor Ejay Falcon.
+They got married on March 25, 2023 after seven years of dating.